Ten Great Buildings: Architecture

-The architecture of the Ten Great Buildings is a composite of factors based in modernism, communism, and historicism.
 Chinese architecture at the time was shaped by review of its own historical models mixed with external influences.
 Debate was vigorous in publications such as the Architectural Journal prior to the constructions, and history, modernity and influence were being conceptualized and reconsidered.
 A criticism of this initiative is that while creating facilities for political, and cultural institutions, these public projects failed to provide for a needed increase in housing, however, a housing surge would occur in the country later in the century.
 Modern architecture brought to China, as it had to the west, a new economic and rational manner of building, and the modernist buildings of the group were the least decorated by the public art campaign.
 Examples of this are the Workers' Stadium, the Minzu Hotel, and the Overseas Chinese Hotel.
 The modernist tenets of function and structure were realized in these buildings, yet these were attributed both to western capitalist influences and the Soviet notion of the proletariat.
 The Soviet architecture inspired examples of the Ten Buildings are the Great Hall of the People, the National Museum of China, and the Chinese People's Revolutionary Military Museum.
 The Great Hall of the People and the National Museum of China across from it on the square continue the numerology of tens—each having ten freestanding columns in their facades.
 The architectural aspects of the traditionally inspired buildings included large and heavy roofs laden with ceramic tiles.
 These were often stacked in multiple layers recalling the towering form of the pagoda.
 Another feature is upturned corners and curved ridges on hipped edges.
 Beneath these thick composite toppings are layers of beams, and brackets known as dougong.
 Examples of this type of architecture among the Ten Great Constructions are the Beijing railway station, the Nationalities Cultural Palace, and the National Agriculture Exhibition Hall.